dmd-program/dmd-100/topics/systems_thinking.md

    * Issue not prioritized by society
    * Recycling initiatives are not timely and universally ineffective

-Supposing this list was accurate, the next step would to be to better understand the systems in which each participant was embedded so that we may shine light on underlying systemic issues.
+Supposing this list was accurate, the next step would to be to better understand the systems in which each participant was embedded so that we may clarify underlying systemic issues.
 Being able to comprehend and perceive an entire interconnected network is admittedly not easy.
 This idea becomes more apparent when considering the amount of people who disagree on the cause and effect responsible for the breakdown of a system.
 Modern examples of system breakdown include the 2008 global recession, man-made climate change, and the British exit of the European Union.

+## Citation

+1. The Designers Accord: Integrating sustainability into design education: The Toolkit. http://edutoolkit.designersaccord.org/how-can-we-create-a-common-language/